What is a Smoke Control Area?

 What you can burn if you live inside a SCA

-Legislation that applies to those who live outside a SCA
+Legislation that applies to those who live outside a Smoke Control Area

 If you live outside a SCA, you are covered by the Environmental Protection Act (EPA) 1990.
 Under this act, any smoke emitted from a domestic chimney can be deemed a statutory nuisance if it is prejudicial to health or causing a nuisance.